Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2025-05-24-multiplayer-addendum-magic-tournament-rules.markdown

 The following time limits are recommended for each Round of a Multiplayer Tournament:

-* For Swiss Rounds - 80 minutes + no extra turns time limit
+* For Swiss Rounds - 75 minutes without no additional turns, with a time limit.
 * For Single Elimination Matches - no time limit (_with exceptions_)

-It is recommended to apply a hard **30 minute last turn time limit** in order to handle a very long last turn after the regular Round time is over, in order to prevent severe delays to the event.
+It is recommended to apply a hard **15 minute time limit** in order to handle potentially long last turns after the regular Round time is over, in order to prevent severe delays to the event.

 In the situation where Players **Intentionally Draw a Game in a Single Elimination Match**, it is recommended to apply the following restrictions:

 * A 150 minutes timer that starts counting since the beginning of the Round comes into effect after the first Intentional Draw.
 * After 150 minutes, pods that had one or more Intentional Draws are only allowed to continue playing as long as there other Pods still playing, that haven't Intentionally Draw and thus aren't subjected to the 150 minutes limit.
-* After 150 minutes, if there are no other pods still playing, that haven't Intentionally Draw, the Match follows the [standard End-of-Round procedure](#24-end-of-Match-procedure) for the Tournament.
+* After 150 minutes, if there are no other pods still playing, that haven't Intentionally Draw, the Match follows the [standard End-of-Round procedure](#24-end-of-Match-procedure) for the Tournament, which includes the 15 minutes time limit.
 * It is recommended that the Finals do not impose any time limit, even after Intentional Draws.

 _**Example**:_